Boundless and Free

-In 2023, the 75th anniversary of the international Cobra movement (1948 – 1951) will be the reason for the Cobra Museum to exhibit work by Appel, Constant, Corneille, Jorn together with Picasso, Beckmann, Basquiat, Munch and contemporary artists such as Jonathan Meese and Cecily Brown together in Amstelveen.
+In 2023, to celebrate the 75th anniversary of the international Cobra movement (1948 – 1951) Cobra Museum will be putting on a major new exhibition of work by Appel, Constant, Corneille, and Jorn, together with Picasso, Beckmann, Basquiat, Munch and contemporary artists such as Jonathan Meese and Cecily Brown.

 The exhibition Boundless and Free is not intended to be a historical retrospective or a reflection on typical characteristics of Cobra art.
 It places the work of Cobra artists in a broader context.
 The Cobra artists wanted to share their ideas with others as much as possible and sought contacts with like-minded people in the furthest (European) corners.
 All art that stood for experimental, playful, provocative and could freely count on a response from the first founders of the movement.